singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ```
 $ netlify-git-api users add
 ```
-Alternatively you can create a user, including the information necessary, like this:
+Alternatively you can create a user, including the information necessary in a one liner like this:
 ```
 $ netlify-git-api users add -n 'User Name' -e my@email -p mypassword
 ```